 Place and Distribution Strategy of Xiaomi

 Xiaomi is now present in over 100 countries with an affordable range of smartphones, smart TVs, laptops, wearable and gaming devices.
-With a global footprint, great product quality at competitive prices, the company is expanding its reach to various new markets every year.
+With a global footprint, and great product quality at competitive prices, the company is expanding its reach to various new markets every year.

 Most of the sales are done online rather than offline which has also proved to be beneficial for the manufacturer and as well as the consumers.
 However, it has shifted its primary focus towards expanding into offline markets as well.